Here's a selection of some of the documentaries and TV shows I've produced over the years.

 Memorial Mania: An Interview with Erika Doss

-Doing my best Charlie Rose imitation, I interview art historian Erika Doss about the history of public memorials in the United States.
+Doing my best Christiane Amanpour imitation, I interview art historian Erika Doss about the history of public memorials in the United States.
 The premise of her book is that emotional attachments inform almost all public memorials.
 She explains how memorials have changed over the decades.
 She also talks about some of the more controversial public art pieces, including Albuquerque's own take on the Spanish colonizer of New Mexico, Don Juan de Onate.
 Click here to watch.

 Making History: Public Art in Albuquerque

 This video captures the rich history of Albuquerque's pioneering public art program.
 Started in 1978, the program has matured and survived for more than three decades, celebrating successes, weathering controversies and collecting or commissioning more than 800 works of art.
 The piece includes excerpts from an interview with the late Gordon Church, the longtime head of the program.
 Click on this link to view the movie.